 The contribution is defined as membership and service revenue less location operating expenses, adjusted to exclude non-cash stock-based compensation expense included in location operating expenses.
 This is another key operating metric.

 WeWork pioneered a model called space-as-a-service.
-Where the traditional real estate management company offers basic services for common area maintenance and a few other things.
+Whereas the traditional real estate management company offers basic services for common area maintenance and a few other things.

-WeWork leverages on its platform business model to offer a set of services which range from healthcare to lifestyle to help the organizations part of its membership program to scale while keeping the real estate costs relatively low.
+WeWork leverages its platform business model to offer a set of services that range from healthcare to lifestyle to help the organizations part of its membership program to scale while keeping the real estate costs relatively low.